Friday: 10:00 until late. Last food orders: 21:00.

 Beautiful Beer Garden

-The pub is an independently-owned freehouse that sits in the heart of the village and for many years had a distinctive thatched roof like many other older buildings in Whitwell.
-However, after a spate of fires it was eventually changed for a slate roof in the 1990s.
+The pub is an independently owned freehouse that sits in the heart of the village and for many years had a distinctive thatched roof like many other older buildings in Whitwell.
+However, after a spate of fires, it was eventually changed to a slate roof in the 1990s.
 You can still see photographs of these fires framed in the main bar area.
 In fact, the pub has some fascinating vintage photos from around Whitwell to enjoy.
 They illustrate the village in bygone days.

 Unique Pub Sports